babalugats76/teach-physical-computing/README.md

 We can refer to [this website](http://pinout.xyz/) or the figure below to determing **GPIO Pin Numbering**.

 ![""](/images/gpio-numbers-pi2.png "GPIO numbering for the RPi2")

+The Raspberry Pi Foundation also has ideas of [projects](https://projects.raspberrypi.org/en/) related to physical computing, etc.